 In the last couple years, Etsy has grown by leaps and bounds as it works to keep up with changing technology in the world of e-commerce.
-Selling digital products on Etsy is easier than ever before with a simple, automated system that lets you make money in your sleep.
-About half of my monthly income comes from passive income from products I have on Etsy.
+Selling digital downloads on Etsy is easier than ever before with a simple, automated system that lets you make money in your sleep.
+About half of my monthly income comes from passive income products I have on Etsy.
 I hesitate calling it passive income, because it really does take a lot of behind-the-scenes and upfront work to get to the point where the income becomes passive.
 But it is a possibility if you create a unique product that customers actually want.
-Today I’ll go over the basic steps to get your digital products listed in your Etsy shop and how to stand out in the sea of search results.
-Plus, stick around til the end for a free bonus download of the exact checklist I use to create digital products for my shop!
+Today I’ll go over the basic steps to get your Etsy digital downloads listed in your shop and how to stand out on Etsy in the sea of search results.

 What is a digital listing?